jhale/accelerating-python/chapters/part3.md

 Perhaps most interestingly, JAX includes automatic differentiation capabilities that allow it to derive gradients of (nearly) arbitrary numerical Python programs.

-Although JAX is strongly marketed towards machine learning researchers, it is actually useful in any field of science where gradient-based numerical algorithms are in use, i.e. everywhere.
+This makes it a very powerful tool in any field of science where gradient-based numerical algorithms are in use, i.e. everywhere, to fit/train/calibrate highly complex models.

 ## JAX stands in for `numpy`